1v4n4/TicTacToe/README.md

 ### Rspec

-To run the tests, enter the TicTacToe directory and run rspec.
+To run the tests, enter the TicTacToe directory and run rspec --init.
 Then run the files helpers_spec.rb, logic_spec.rb and player_spec.rb in the spec folder using rspec command.

 ## About the game